Skip to main content

 Why employers often discourage third-party investigation

-Employers and their workers' comp carriers sometimes downplay the third-party angle because (a) successful third-party recovery means the employer's lien is paid back, reducing the carrier's loss, and (b) the worker's overall recovery doesn't directly benefit the employer.
+Employers and their workers' comp carriers sometimes downplay the third-party angle because (a) a third-party case can put the employer’s own share of fault under scrutiny — and employer fault can reduce or eliminate the comp lien (the Witt v.
+Jackson line) — and (b) the parties’ interests can diverge: the employer or its carrier may seek reimbursement or credit from a third-party recovery (Lab.
+Code § 3852), while any employer fault can reduce or defeat that recovery — so independent counsel should evaluate both the third-party claim and the lien or credit issues.
 This is your right — talk to a lawyer about whether a third-party civil case exists.
 We will give you an honest assessment.

 Applicable California law